Skip Nav Skip to Search

 Director Bird’s emphases are promoting the aerospace industry, one of the state’s largest industries and top employers; critical planning and development for the state’s air transportation system; making as many of the state’s 49 regional business airports jet-capable as possible; and encouraging public-private partnerships to promote the aerospace industry.

 Under his leadership, the Commission has partnered with the Federal Aviation Administration to improve the state’s airport planning process that has become a model for other states.
 During his tenure as director, $55 million of the $66 million that the Commission has received since becoming a wholly separate agency in 2002 has been invested in airport infrastructure across the state.
 The FAA in 2005 presented the Commission with an award recognizing the agency for its “outstanding contribution to the enhancement of aviation in Oklahoma.”
-Director Bird was also a driving force behind the formation of Governor Brad Henry’s Aerospace Task Force in 2004, which resulted in several recommendations to foster the growth of the industry.
-In 2006, he received the “Distinguished Service Award” from the Oklahoma Association for Career and Technical Education for meritorious contributions to the improvement, promotion, development and progress of career and technology education in Oklahoma.
+Director Bird was also a driving force behind the formation of the governor's Aerospace Task Force in 2004, which resulted in several recommendations to foster the growth of the industry.

 Director Bird was also the driving force in getting several bills passed by the Oklahoma Legislature to help ensure the viability and growth of the state’s aerospace industry.
 The most noteworthy was House Bill 3239, also known as the Aerospace Industry Engineer Work Force Bill.
 Because of this landmark legislation, new engineers can now receive state tax credits for up to five years for choosing to work for an Oklahoma aerospace company.
 The hiring companies also receive tax credits for hiring those engineers.
 This was the only work force legislation passed in 2008, and it is the only legislation of this nature currently in the U.S. In 2004 Director Bird played a key role in the passage of House Bill 1577, which essentially exempted all Oklahoma aerospace companies from collecting sales taxes from all transactions associated with the maintenance, repair and overhaul of aircraft.
 Before the bill’s passage, only larger companies enjoyed the exemption.